naoshibaikyu/cyborgresistance/halloween.md

 %As Shade Man gives them time to say their good byes, the entire castle around him begins to quake.

-WitchArrietty Sad: UlalaMolly, I've been wanting to say...
+WitchArrietty Sad: Molly, I've been wanting to say...
 I love you!

 UlalaMolly Annoyed: ...We've been dating for months, Arri.
 We're girlfriends.